wp-plugins/very-simple-knowledge-base/readme.txt

 == Changelog ==
+Version 1.5
+- relocated shortcode from file vskb to files three_columns and four_columns
+- files four_columns and vskb_style: changed div vskb into vskb-four
+- hide subcategory name in list (post name will be displayed under parent category name)

 Version 1.4
 - reordered file vskb_style
 - added fix to remove border bottom from links in Twenty Fifteen